 Wimps let themselves be influenced by the values of others.
 Likable people get along with others but stand up for what they believe is right.

 How To Make It Work For You: Identify the core values that are most important to you.
 Values are a collection of your personal experiences, trials, and successes.
 They’re not something to be selected from a list because they sound like good ones.
 If you’re stuck, you might need to look at a core values list to remind yourself of what truly resonates with you.
 Narrow that list down to the five most important.
 If everything is a core value, then nothing is a priority.

 Research by Princeton psychologists reveals that when we see a new face, our brains decide whether a person is likable within a tenth of a second.
 A single word does not need to be exchanged with the other person.

 It’s imperative to walk into every first meeting or encounter with confidence because it will show on your face.
-This confidence translates into likability by other people.
+This confidence translates into likability to other people.
 The same study shows that longer exposure doesn’t significantly alter impressions, which means our initial split-second assessment sticks around.

 Can you correct a bad first impression?
 It’s not easy but other research has found that if you provide people with information that allows them to see you in a new context, over time you can change their opinion of you.

 How To Make It Work For You: First impressions are the result of positive body language.
 Walk with purpose and confidence, maintain a strong posture, offer a firm handshake, smile, face the person to whom you are talking, and make eye contact.
 If their eyes start to wander, it’s a clue they’ve lost interest in you.

 It’s important to make a good first impression, but we also need to make a good last impression because often this is the one that stays with us.
 Research by Daniel Kahneman shows that people tend to judge an experience based on how they felt at its peak, and at its end, rather than the average of every moment of the experience.